 Build and publish a vector tile package

-- Sign in to the portal website and open Content > My Content.
-You must have privileges to publish hosted tile layers.
+- Sign in to your organization and open Content > My Content.

 You must have privileges to create content and publish hosted tile layers.

 - Browse to the location of the vector tile package file (.vtpk).